jamesrwilliams/personal-site/src/posts/2023/salesforce-commerce-cloud-adding-drag-and-drop-support-to-headless-page-designer.md

 Designer to provide our React app with a JSON representation of our pages set up in the Page Designer GUI.

-Sadly with this approach, we've lost a few of the powerful features of Page Designer, one of those being the drag-and-drop and click to edit features.
+Sadly with this approach, we've lost a powerful feature of Page Designer, that being the drag-and-drop / click to edit features.
 However, this turned out to be merely an implementation issue, and is very salvageable with some minor, quite straight forward changes.

 That being said, I am not aware of any documentation around this drag-and-drop behavior, and the following is purely based on my experience, digging through the SFRA pages in Page Designer, coupled with a lot of trial and error.
+Tread carefully...

 ## Some sample data

-With just a few new HTML data attributes on our components and regions we have this working again.
+I've found to get this working again we need a few new HTML data attributes on our components and regions we have this working again.
 Let's walk through the required code, using this sample serialized page structure as an example:

 ```json:title=serialized-page.json
 {